tuanngociuit98/HTML-CSS_Project/README.md

 # HTML-CSS_Project
-Building a HTML and CSS simple Website
+This project is just a simple website with HTML and CSS, It is just for practice HTML and CSS